Letters from Harold Edward 'Pompey' Elliot to his family, November 1918 - February 1919 - Part 4

 I got just a bundle of

-first one is dated.
-6th Oct.
+first one is dated 6th Oct.
 You had

-just heard from Mrs Laugh that her
+just heard from Mrs Layh that her

 old man had cabled from Alexandria